-Corfu town lies in the center of island’s East Coast and on the double natural prominence with the city at the north, the peninsula of Kanoni is at south.
+Corfu Old Town lies in the center of island’s East Coast and on the double natural prominence with the city at the north, the peninsula of Kanoni is at the south.

-The heart of Corfu is the Old town part, it is between the modern city and the new fortress at the west and the old fortress at East, the modern city is in continuity and expands to the west and south beyond the new fortress.
+The heart of the City of Corfu is the Old town part, it is between the modern city and the new fortress at the west and the old fortress at East, the modern city is in continuity and expands to the west and south beyond the new fortress.